DenisBogusevich/Online_Book_Store/Readme.md

 | DELETE      | /api/cart/cart-items/{cartItemId}     | USER  | Enables users to delete book from cart                     |

-### User/Manager functionality:
-#### User Actions:

-Join and sign in to the store.

-Browse and search for books.

-Explore bookshelf sections and view books within each section.

-Utilize the shopping basket to add, view, and remove books.

-Purchase books in the basket.

-View past receipts and details of each receipt.
 #### Manager Actions:

 Manage books by adding, modifying, or removing them from the store.